Nixteridakis/Theater-Booking-System/README.md

 A person can attend a movie and preorder items from the shop.
 When the ticket is bought the client gets a PDF containing different information about his purchase including the total price (Movie Ticket + Shop Items).

-The project was initially made to read/write from a local MongoDB document but at a later time I have recreated it so that it reads from a local JSON file.
+The project was initially made to read/write from a local MongoDB document(MongoDB Way folder) but at a later time I have recreated it so that it reads from a local JSON file (JSON way folder).
 Hence anyone can load and view it in their machine without having to add any classes.

 MongoDB way